Caseraw/ansible-dev-space-example-project/README.md

 Yes there is more!

-## Rootless, rootful and privileged containers
+## Rootless, rootfull and privileged containers

 The general principle is not to run privileged containers.
 Although there are times when it's pretty handy to be able to run a privileged container.
 Think of